 Start by turning off the power to the AC unit.
 Remember, an air conditioner has a ton of moving electrical parts.
 Throughout the cleaning process, your safety is paramount.
 You can switch off the power at the breaker box or disconnect the unit from the energy source.

-Clean the evaporator coil using a soft brush to remove dust.
-The dust is made up of the particulates in your home, including pollen, dead skin cells, and pet dander.
-If you have allergies, you should put on a mask.
-The easiest cleaning solution is a no-rinse coil cleaner found in most home improvement stores.
-Spray the foam on the coil.
 On its own, it will drip into the unit drain pan, removing any dust and debris.
 It’s preferable to do this on a warm day.
 When you turn the unit back on, the AC will build up condensation, rinsing off the coils.

 Now, examine the drain, and clear it if it is plugged.
 Without regular maintenance and cleaning, mold and algae can build up in the drain.
 The drain is typically a one-inch PVC pipe, so it can quickly clog.

 Finally, close the access panel by reattaching the same screws you removed at the beginning.
 Don’t forget to use HVAC metal tape to seal the top and bottom of the access panel.
-This is all you need to do to clean the evaporator coil.
-However, you may find that there are issues that you cannot or do not want to address on your own.
-If this is the case, contact Gallagher's Plumbing, Heating and Air Conditioning and have our professionals inspect, maintain, and clean your unit for you at least twice a year.

 Cleaning Your Outside Unit

 Start by ensuring that the power is off.
 Remove the sheet metal screws from the top of the unit.
 Remove the fan unit and grille.
-Typically, there is enough slack in the wiring for you to remove the fan and set it on the ground without needing to disconnect anything.

 Now, remove any debris that has accumulated on the bottom of the air conditioner.
-You will probably see that leaves, twigs, and seeds have collected in the unit.
+You will probably see that leaves, twigs, and seeds have been collected in the unit.

 Clean the air conditioner’s fins and coils.
 Purchase a coil cleaning solution and use it following the manufacturer’s recommendation.
 Do not use a power washer for this chore.
 The fins are delicate, and power washing them can permanently damage them.

 Finally, turn on your clean AC unit and enjoy the cool air circulating in your home.
-As you can see, cleaning the condenser and evaporator unit requires a considerable amount of work.
-It is often more advantageous to have the work done by professionals.

 Working With HVAC Professionals You Can Trust in Sacramento